 Some cases of dry eyes are seasonal, such as those which occur as a result of cold, dry winter air.
 In this case, your eye doctor may recommend wearing sunglasses or goggles when outdoors to reduce your eyes' exposure to the sun, wind and dust.
 For indoors, your optometrist may recommend an air cleaner and humidifier to take dust out of the air and add moisture to air which is too dry.

 Studies have also shown that nutrition may have a part in helping to relieve some symptoms of dry eyes.
 Your eye doctor may recommend nutritional supplements such as omega-3.
 Good sources of omega-3 fatty acids are cold-water fish, cod, herring and salmon, as well as flaxseed oil.
-Mild dehydration can make symptoms worse too, so be sure to drink plenty of water, 100 percent fruit and vegetable juices and milk.
+Mild dehydration can make symptoms worse too, so be sure to drink plenty of water.

-For more information, and to have Dr. Heidi Bartell-Nash help you with your dry eyes, be sure to make an appointment with your eye doctor today.
+For more information, be sure to make an appointment with your eye doctor today.